princeton-nlp/DensePhrases/README.md

 - **Multiple**                      : Multiple reading comprehension (or open-domain QA) datasets including NQ, WebQ, TREC, TriviaQA, SQuAD.
 - `spanbert-base-cased-*`             : cross-encoder teacher models trained on \*

 All models were trained with the phrase index [densephrases-multi_wiki-20181220](#3-phrase-index) described below.
-Since these models are trained on 5 RC datasets with an IVFOPQ index, they are mostly better than the ones reported in the paper (except SQuAD).

 ### 3. Phrase Index
 Please note that you don't need to download this phrase index unless you want to work on the full Wikipedia scale.